diego-conti/ratatoskr/README.md

 	$ratatoskr/ratatoskr partial-derivative --variable=x --function=x^2*y
 	2*x*y

+Global symbols that are implicitly defined currently consists of single-letter symbols, either Roman or Greek.

 ### Lie algebras

 Lie algebras are represented in Wedge by subclasses of the abstract class `LieGroup`.
 Accordingly, they should be stored as pointers, i.e.